 You can start hiking from the Quarry Nature Trail along the Kettle River.

 Along the way, you’ll also see the ruins of a sandstone quarry that was there in the early 20th century.
-While the Kettle River offers a splendid view from the top, the real attraction lies in the Wolf Creek Falls.
+While the Kettle River offers a splendid view from the top, the real attraction lies in Wolf Creek Falls.

 It’s another hiking trail with a serene landscape that spans four miles.
 Make sure to take your hiking boots along because there are some steep steps along the way.